 This implementation model will require a secure connection between the Virtual Node infrastructure and the Trading Partner’s infrastructure that will allow for database connectivity.
 Implementation options for this connectivity are discussed in Section 4.
 The VN IPT recognizes that this connectivity will require detailed coordination and discussion with appropriate security teams in order to ensure that that connectivity conforms to the Trading Partner’s security policy.

+This implementation pattern mitigates some of the secure connection concerns, but adds significant complexity, cost, and decreases timeliness of data.

 Implementation of Standardized Virtual Node Managed Staging Tables